AdobeDocs/experience-manager-learn.pt-BR/help/sites/edge-delivery-services/developing/sidekick.md

 # AEM Sidekick

-Use o AEM Sidekick no Edge Delivery Services para ativar o conteúdo.
+Use a AEM Sidekick no Edge Delivery Services para ativar o conteúdo.

 >[!VIDEO](https://video.tv.adobe.com/v/3425715/?learn=on)